 The death of a loved one is the most difficult loss one can have.

-It presents us with a kind of suffering that challenges our own mortality that often creates a search for meaning of human existence.
+It presents us with a kind of suffering that challenges our own mortality that often creates a search for the meaning of human existence.
 Grieving is one of the hardest and the most painful experiences a human can endure.
 Yet the fundamental tragedy of death brings out the best in people as well, because when death touches us in some way, we are inevitable altered by this process.

-Yet death, often too painful to contemplate, can spur us to value life with a passion that helps bring about new and significant changes, outlook on life, personal meaning, and a deeper understanding of our selves an others and changes in worldview.
+Yet death, often too painful to contemplate, can spur us to value life with a passion that helps bring about new and significant changes, outlook on life, personal meaning, and a deeper understanding of our selves and changes in worldview.

 It is a given that sooner or later most of us have and will suffer from the death of someone we love.
 To lose a loved one is one of the most painful experiences we endure and the hardest from which to recover.
 If the death comes suddenly (as in an accident) shock and numbness is often the first response we feel.
 Even when death is anticipated (as in long-term illness) there may be disbelief at its finality.

-If the death was sudden or anticipated a person may feel numb, or like a robot, to be able to go through the motions of life while actually feeling little.
+If the death was sudden or anticipated a person may feel numb, or like a robot, to be able to go through the motions of life while feeling little.
 Some individuals report that they are unable to cry when their loved one died.
 They might not have cried for days or weeks after.
 Those who have been through the shock of losing a loved one often describe this period as going through the motions or doing as if everything is fine.

 Shock and denial is nature's way of softening the immediate blow of death.
 This often follows after the initial shock.
 People know that their loved one has died, but a part of them is unable to accept the reality of the death.
-It is not unusual to fantasise that the deceased will walk through the door, as if nothing has happened.
-Some people will leave bedrooms unchanged or make future plans as if the loved one will participate just as in the past.
+It is not unusual to fantasise that the deceased will walk through the door as if nothing has happened.
+Some people will leave bedrooms unchanged or make plans as if the loved one will participate just as in the past.

 Each individual’s journey is unique and yet the experience of grief is drawn from a common well of pain, anguish and distress that seems unbearable at times.
 Many people report feelings of sadness, anger, guilt, hopelessness or anxiety.
 Others experience weepiness, moodiness, loss of control and feeling withdrawn.

 Sadness, anger and loss are the most inevitable emotions of grief.
 Anger is a normal response.
 It may be directed at the deceased for leaving and causing a sense of abandonment, or at the doctors and nurses who did not do enough.
 Anger may be directed at oneself for not saving the life of the loved one.
-Such feelings can be especially difficult if there were problems that had not been resolved before the death.
+Such feelings can be especially difficult if there were problems that had not been resolved before death.

 Many people experience some or all of these feelings for months and sometimes even years.
 Few people escape from the feeling of guilt and regret.